 Conclusion

-The biblical view on humanity’s future and salvation presented in this book turns out to be very ordered.
+Salvation history presented in this book turns out to be very ordered.
 It is not a sum of fortuitous events following one another like the water of a torrent precipitating downwards in a chaotic and unpredictable manner.
-In fact, salvation history is composed of five eras with a total of fourteen cycles (see Summary of salvation history).
-Three eras take place entirely on earth,[95] each of which contains four cycles.
+In fact, salvation history is composed of five eras with a total of fourteen cycles (see here).
+Three eras take place entirely on earth, each of which contains four cycles.
 They are surrounded by the era of the angels and crowned by the era of the millennium, each of which comprises only one cycle.

-The perspective of an end of the world is dreadful and everyone mentally healthy can only wish that it does not arrive.
-Some people think that only the belief in a worldwide destruction will possibly cause it.
-So in order to avoid it, one must just refuse to believe in it.
-This is of course intended to blame the Church and its beliefs.
+The perspective of an end of the world is certainly dreadful and everyone mentally healthy can only wish that it does not arrive.
+Some people think that the belief itself in a worldwide destruction will possibly cause it.
+So in order to avoid it, one must just stop to believe in it.
+This is of course intended to blame the Church and its presumably archaic and outdated beliefs.
 Refusing to believe in the end of the world mostly means refusing all biblical predictions, religion in general and God, or God as taught by the Bible and/or the Churches.
-Precisely this attitude will contribute to cause the end of the world because one is certainly better prepared to avoid dangers by taking them seriously rather than by voluntarily ignoring them.
+However, it is precisely this attitude that will contribute to cause the end of the world because one is certainly better prepared to avoid dangers by taking them seriously rather than by voluntarily ignoring them.

 Modern society consequently does not run towards a radiant future that will solve all its problems thanks to the continual progress of science and high technology.
-It does not distance itself at all from a so-called bygone time and a God presumed fictitious and constricting, but on the contrary, goes toward the encounter of God.
-He is at the other end of the tunnel and waits for all to be accomplished as predicted:
+It does not distance itself at all from a so-called bygone age and a presumably fictitious and constricting God, but on the contrary, goes toward his encounter.
+God waits at the other end of the tunnel for all to be accomplished as predicted:

 Whither shall I go from thy Spirit?